cloudbees-days/cloudbees-field-workshops/labs/workshop-setup/workshop-setup.md

   - **ID**: Create an ID for your credentials (something like **github-[Your GitHub Usename]**)
   - **Description**: Can be left blank if you want <p><img src="img/intro/credential_github_token_save2.png" width=850/>
 6. Click on **OK**

+## Create and Run Workshop Setup Jenkins Pipeline Job

+The following instructions will cover the creation of a [CloudBees Core Pipeline Template Catalog](https://docs.cloudbees.com/docs/admin-resources/latest/defining-pipeline-template-catalogs/) based Pipeline job on the Team Master you created earlier.

+1. In your browser, navigate to the Team Master you created above.
+2. If in the Blue Ocean UI, click the ***Go to classic*** button at the top of common section of Blue Ocean’s navigation bar.

 ## Fork the Workshop Repository